- Employee relocation packages help companies attract candidates from other parts of the country – and even the world.

-- This article is for employers who are looking into providing an employee relocation plan, as well as employees who want to know what’s fair to expect.
+- This article is for business owners interested in employee relocation packages, as well as employees who want to know what to expect.

-Every small business owner wants to find the right candidate for an open position, and every job hunter looks to land the perfect gig.
-But what happens if the job candidate lives far away from the employer?
+Every small business owner wants to find the right candidate for an open position, and every job hunter looks to land the perfect role.
+But what happens if the best candidate lives far away from the prospective employer?
 In many cases, the answer is an employee relocation package.
 With the proper consideration and forethought, an employee relocation package can benefit all parties involved.

 What is an employee relocation package?

-An employee relocation package is a perk that companies use to assist new and current employees in moving from one location to another because the job requires it.
+An employee relocation package is a financial benefit that companies provide to assist new and current employees in moving from one location to another because the job requires it.
 This type of assistance happens more often in certain fields than in others.
-For example, tech companies, like LinkedIn and Spotify, typically offer relocation assistance.
+For example, tech companies like LinkedIn and Spotify typically offer relocation perks.

-Key takeaway: Relocation assistance can help a new hire or a current employee move to a new city, state or country for work.
-By making the move easier and less expensive for employees, you can foster a higher employee retention rate and attract strong talent.
+Key takeaway: A relocation package can help a new hire or a current employee move to a new city, state or country for work.
+You can attract strong talent by making the move easier and less expensive.

 - Travel to the new location